 This revenue category includes all revenue related to fines and penalties, which is collected primarily by the Judicial System.
 This category also includes certain collection expenses of Maine Revenue Services as well as some fines and penalties collected directly by other agencies.
 Interest and penalties for the late payment of taxes are not included here, but are classified with the tax associated with the collection.
-While most fines are undedicated revenue accruing to the General Fund, there are some instances in which the fine and penalty revenue accrue to other funds.
-Fines from most traffic infractions accrue to the Highway Fund, but fines assessed against motor carriers accrue as dedicated revenue under Other Special Revenue Funds.
-The courts also collect several surcharges of fines, forfeitures and penalties that are recorded under this class of revenues.
-Most of these surcharges accrue as dedicated revenue under Other Special Revenue Funds and are designated for specific uses.
+While most fines are undedicated revenue accruing to the General Fund, including most traffic infractions, there are some instances in which the fine and penalty revenue accrue to other funds.
+The majority of fines assessed against motor carriers accrue to the Highway and Other Special Revenue Funds.
+The courts also collect several surcharges on fines, forfeitures and penalties that are recorded as Other Special Revenue Funds for specific uses.